Arahan-kujur/FootballPerception/README.md

 # Football Object Detection

-This project utilizes object detection algorithms to analyze football matches videos by finding the position of different objects on the football pitch and classifying them into 7 different classes:
+This project utilizes object detection and tracking algorithms to analyze football match videos by detecting and tracking players, goalkeepers, referees, and other objects on the football pitch.
+The system uses **track-level jersey color clustering** to assign stable team identities to players.
-0 - Player team left
-1 - Player team right
-2 - Goalkeeper team left
-3 - Goalkeeper team right
-4 - Ball
-5 - Main referee
-6 - Side referee
-7 - Staff members

 ## Demo
 https://github.com/Mostafa-Nafie/Football-Object-Detection/assets/44211916/aaac347e-f21b-4433-841c-0cefea8770d2

 ## Quick Guide